Dopamine Detox: Reset your brain’s reward system to crave focus and healthy satisfaction over instant gratification."

 • Energy feels flat

-Over time, this pattern trains your brain to seek instant gratification in poor habits rather than sustained effort in good habits.
-It can make tasks requiring patience feel boring or unachievable because they seem too challenging.
-As a result, focus becomes harder and self-discipline weakens.
+Over time, this pattern trains your brain to seek instant gratification in poor habits, rather than sustained effort in good habits.
+It misleads you into thinking that tasks requiring patience are boring or unachievable because they’re too challenging.
+Therefore, focus becomes harder and your self-discipline weakens.

 Unhealthy dopamine spikes: